RMWinslow/RMWinslow.github.io/3102/twoperiod-soe.md

 last_modified_date: 2022-01-01
 ---

-There are two changes we make to swtich from a closed economy model to a small open economy model.
+There are two changes we make to switch from a closed economy model to a small open economy model.
 And the name of this kind of model hints at the changes we must make.

-- **Small:** Assume that when individuals make intertemporal decisions, they have access to a large international market.
-This market is so big that the domestic economy can't affect the global $r_{w}$.
-Thus the real interest rate is now exogenous. (“small”)
+Small
+: The interest rate is exogenously equal to the world interest rate.
 Open
+: There is now a term for net exports in output demand.

+For the economy to be **Open** means that there is international trade in goods/assets.
-: We add a term for net exports to the market clearing conditions and equations for output Demand.
+We represent this by adding **a term for net exports** to the equation for output demand.
-: Domestic output supply can now be different from domestic output demand.

-$Y_{d}=C(r)+I(r)+G+NX$
+$$Y_{d}=C(r)+I(r)+G+NX$$

+$$Y_{d}'=c' - (1-\delta)K' + G' + NX'$$

+In the model, Net exports are free floating, and can attain any value which allows output supply to equal output demand.
+This also means that *domestic* output demand, defined as $C+I+G$ isn't necessarily equal to output supply in equilibrium.
+The difference is made up for by importing or exporting.

+The economy is **Small:** in the sense that the country as a whole is a price-taker in the international market for goods and assets.
+Assume that when individuals make intertemporal decisions, they have access to a large international market.
+This market is so big that the domestic economy can't affect the global interest rate $r_{w}$.
+Thus **the real interest rate is now exogenous**.

+$$r=r_{w}$$

 In other words, we are adding one constraint (fixed $r$) and simultaneously removing another (that $NX=0$).